 The cuisine of Castilla y León is built around stews, so it’s no wonder that the region is famed for having some of the best legumes in Spain!

-Beans are a staple in many Spanish recipes for stews and soups, but due to Castilla y León’s cold winters, these dishes are especially popular once the temperatures drop.
+Beans are a staple in many Spanish recipes for Castilian stews and soups -as olive oil is-, but due to Castilla y León’s cold winters, these main dishes are especially popular once the temperatures drop.

-Nowhere else can you find such a variety and assortment of legumes, from white, pinto, red and black beans, to chickpeas, lentils, and everything in between.
+Nowhere else can you find such a wide variety and assortment of legumes, from white, pinto, red and black beans, to chickpeas (garbanzo bean), lentils, and everything in between.
 A large part of Castilla y León’s legumes come with a quality status, such as lentils from La Armuña, beans from El Barco de Ávila, and alubia white beans from La Bañeza-León.

 However, perhaps the most famous is the chickpea from Fuentesaúco, which is justifiably recognized under PDI (Protected Geographical Indication) status.

-If you’re planning to travel across Spain during the winter months, be sure to try at least one cocido (stew) dish, as they’re usually made with local legumes and truly bring out the best flavors of Spanish gastronomy!
+If you’re planning to travel across Spain during the winter months, be sure to try at least one cocido (Castilian stew) dish, as they’re usually made with local legumes and truly bring out the best flavors of Spanish gastronomy!

-Can’t wait to dive into Castilla y León’s gastronomy?
+Can’t wait to dive into Castilla y Leon food?

 If you’re already dreaming of sipping on a glass of crisp red wine from Ribera del Duero, sauntering through intriguing cathedrals and palaces, or getting a first-hand look at the culture of Castile… You’re in the right place!